By now, the damaging effects of the present pandemic are felt in nearly every corner of the globe.

 If you’re in dire financial straits, you could withdraw your investments.

-Just know that selling your investments in the midst of a recession will likely result in a huge loss of equity, in addition to the penalty fees for early withdrawal that you probably have to pay (if your investments are in tax-sheltered retirement accounts).
+Just know that selling your investments in the midst of a recession will likely result in a considerable loss of equity, in addition to the penalty fees for early withdrawal that you probably have to pay (if your investments are in tax-sheltered retirement accounts).

 Fix #4: Borrow